-- in_size (int) Dimensionality of input vectors. - out_size (int) Dimensionality of output vectors. - lateral_init A callable that takes numpy.ndarray or cupy.ndarray and edits its value.
+- in_size (int) Dimension of input vectors.
+If None, parameter initialization will be deferred until the first forward data pass at which time the size will be determined. - out_size (int) Dimensionality of output vectors. - lateral_init A callable that takes numpy.ndarray or cupy.ndarray and edits its value.
 It is used for initialization of the lateral connections.
 Maybe be None to use default initialization. - upward_init A callable that takes numpy.ndarray or cupy.ndarray and edits its value.
 It is used for initialization of the upward connections.
 Maybe be None to use default initialization. - bias_init A callable that takes numpy.ndarray or cupy.ndarray and edits its value It is used for initialization of the biases of cell input, input gate and output gate.and gates of the upward connection.
 Maybe a scalar, in that case, the bias is initialized by this value.
 Maybe be None to use default initialization. - forget_bias_init A callable that takes numpy.ndarray or cupy.ndarray and edits its value It is used for initialization of the biases of the forget gate of the upward connection.
 Maybe a scalar, in that case, the bias is initialized by this value.
 Maybe be None to use default initialization.